queens-ewb/Member-Learning/other-events/exec-retreat-session.md

 Active vs. Passive participation and where Intro/Extroversion fits in?

 How to reduce the intimidation and encourage active participation at ML.

+## Talking about EWB: Objectively vs Functionally?

+probably bore everyone with lots of computer stuff...